 Good news!
 This is a great make ahead dish.
 You can store this crustless quiche either in the refrigerator for about 5 days, or in the freezer for up to 3 months.

-If you want to freeze the entire quiche, make sure it cools completely, then wrap it in plastic wrap and cover it tightly with foil.
+• Freezing the entire quiche.
+Make sure it cools completely, then wrap it in plastic wrap and cover it tightly with foil.
 Before reheating, allow the quiche to thaw out a bit, then place it in the oven for 20-30 minutes at 350ºF until it’s heated through.

-Looking for more delicious breakfast recipes?
+Looking for more delicious breakfast and brunch recipes?
 Here’s some of our favs:

 If you try this delicious recipe, let me know!
 Leave a comment and if your family loves it as much as mine does, be sure to give it a five star ⭐️ rating!
 Also, tag @kimscravings on Instagram with a picture of your creation.
-It’s so fun to see what you’re cooking!
 Be sure to subscribe to our mailing list to receive more healthy delicious recipes straight to your inbox.

 slice of crustless quiche on a plate